Best Baby Gym

 Benefits of a Play Gym

 Babies are born eager to learn and explore the world around them, and within a short amount of time, they experience rapid development.
 A baby gym is much more than a safe space for your little one to lay and play.
-A gym can support a baby's growth and development, especially with parent-child interaction, encouraging babies to reach critical developmental milestones.
+A gym can stimulate your baby's senses and support their growth and development, especially with parent-child interaction, encouraging babies to reach critical developmental milestones.

 According to the American Optometric Association, newborns focus on objects 8 to 10 inches from their face and prefer high contrasting or bright colors.
 The Fisher-Price Rainforest Music & Lights Deluxe Gym a powerful punch of bright colors, while the Baby Einstein 4-in-1 Kickin' Tunes uses more contrasting colors, like white and black, along with other colors, and the same is true for the Lovevery Play Gym.

-As your baby's vision improves, and their eyes begin to work together, it will allow them to start tracking objects, especially those that make noise (a crinkle, squeak, or music), encouraging babies to reach.
+As your baby's vision improves and their eyes begin to work together, it will allow them to start tracking objects, especially those that make noise (a crinkle, squeak, or music), encouraging babies to reach.
 As babies begin to bat and grab toys, they start to develop fine motor skills, too.
-We appreciate baby gyms with arches that offer several loops, providing multiple locations to hang dangling toys to baby interested, discovering, and reaching - all within their vision limits, too.
-Most of the products in our review provide multiple loops, except the B.toys Starry Sky, Lovevery Play Gym, and the Tiny Love Super Mat has no arches.
+We appreciate baby gyms with arches that offer several loops, providing multiple locations to hang dangling toys to keep babies interested, discovering, and reaching - all within their vision limits, too.
+Most of the products in our review provide multiple loops, except the B.toys Starry Sky, Lovevery Play Gym, and the Tiny Love Super Mat, which is the only contender with no arches.

 Most of the competition offers textured material on toys or play mats to encourage babies to feel, explore, and play for tactile stimulation.
 We think the Infantino Tropical Twist and Fold, Skip Hop Farmstand Grow & Play, and Lovevery Play Gym stand out, offering various touchable textures.

-Additionally, gyms can be helpful when it comes to tummy time, an essential exercise in child development to strengthen back and neck muscles.
-However, not all babies enjoy tummy time, and a gym can keep baby distracted through music, lights, or a baby-friendly mirror.
+Additionally, gyms can be helpful when it comes to tummy time, an essential exercise in child development that holds tons of benefits.
+Not only does it help muscle development (back and neck muscles), but it also helps improve motor skills.
+However, not all babies enjoy tummy time, and a gym can keep babies distracted through music, lights, or a baby-friendly mirror.
 Also, some of the products include a tummy time pillow to help your baby feel more comfortable.

 Mat Size and Padding

-A glance at the competition, it is evident that not every mat is created equal.
-They vary in size, along with padding.
+One glance at the competition, and it is clear that not every mat is created equal.
+Mats vary in size, along with padding.
 The Tiny Love Super Mat is the queen of size and comfort as it is large and plush.
 The Lovevery Play Gym follows close behind as the padding is excellent, and the size provides space for play.
 The Carter's Shoot for the Moon Play Gym isn't too thin, either.

 However, a few gyms in our lineup lack size and padding, which hurt their ranking.
 The B.toys Starry Sky circular mat is plush yet small, and we believe babies will outgrow this mat sooner than other contenders.
 The Fisher-Price Rainforest Music & Lights Deluxe Gym and the Baby Einstein 4-in-1 Kickin' Tunes offer smaller rectangular play mats that lack padding, and the Bright Starts Zig Zag Safari square mat is medium-sized but thin.